lambda-orm/lambdaorm/doc/wiki/function_string.md

 ### capitalize

 - description: Make the first character have upper case and the rest lower case
 - deterministic: true
 - return: string
 - params:
+	- value: string

+### test

+- description: Try a match on a string.
+Returns true or false.
+- deterministic: true
+- return: boolean
+- params:
+	- value: any
+	- regexp: string

+### match

+- description: Returns an array containing all matches, including capturing groups, or null if no matches are found.
+- deterministic: true
+- return: boolean
+- params:
+	- value: string
+	- regexp: string

+### mask

+- description: General-purpose function that mask parts of arbitrary strings based on position within the string
+- deterministic: true
+- return: string
+- params: